 One of his last works was the Infanta Margarita Teresa in a Blue Dress, which is truly a gem among most artists and art enthusiasts.
 It was in this painting that he was able to present his unique style in terms of the choice of color.
 For instance, there were plenty of shimmering colors that were set on wider painting surfaces to give off an impressionistic appeal.
 Hence, it is essential for viewers to stand at a certain distance to obtain an impression of the artwork's three-dimensional quality.

-Like other great masters, Velazquez was more a creator than a recorder of his epoch, and whatever his subject - whether he as painting gods, kings or aristocrats, dwarfs or artists - his work has continue to live after his death, and Velazquez became widely known as among the greatest influences of Western Art.
-In fact, some remarkable artists in history regarded Velazquez as their influences.
-These painters included Paul Cezanne, Édouard Manet and Pablo Picasso, among a few other artists.
-It was his sheer talent and passion to incorporate newer techniques that made him among the finest artists in the world.
+Although Diego Velázquez lived during Dutch War of Independence, a time of political tension and war between Dutch and Spanish, the Dutch and Spanish painting traditions approached closer to each other than it is generally thought.
+The 17th century has become known as the Golden Age of painting in both the Netherlands and Spain.
+It was a period of tremendous artistic achievement that saw the emergence of two of the greatest painters in history, Rembrandt and Velázquez, the leading artists of their respective countries.
+Like other great masters, Velázquez was more a creator than a recorder of his epoch, and whatever his subject - whether he as painting gods, kings or aristocrats, dwarfs or artists - his work has continue to live after his death, and Velázquez became widely known as among the greatest influences of Western Art.
+In fact, some remarkable artists in history regarded Velázquez as their influences.
+These painters included Van Gogh, Manet, Picasso, and Salvador Dali, among a few other artists.
+It was his sheer talent and passion to incorporate newer techniques that made Velázquez among the finest artists in the world.